We have specialised in contract preparation and contract disputes for 25 years.

 We provide legal advice on loan agreements and we can prepare loan agreements for individuals and businesses of all sizes as well as guarantees and caveats.

-- Re-payment by including a caveat clause that allows you to lodge a caveat over property to secure re-payment.
+- Re-payment by including a caveat clause that allows you to lodge a caveat over property to secure re-payment; and

-- The right to recover legal costs incurred.
+- The right to recover legal costs incurred in enforcement of the agreement.